 Yellowstone Lake Hiking

-Yellowstone Lake isn’t the place to visit if you’re looking for serious hiking trails.
+Yellowstone Lake isn’t the place to visit if you’re looking for serious hiking trails on your 4 days itinerary.
 However, there are two easy going walks ending with excellent views over the lake and West Thumb.

 Lake overlook – Easy to moderate 1.5 mile roundtrip hike from West Thumb parking lot for elevated views over West Thumb Basin.

 Storm Point – Easy 2.5 mile roundtrip beginning close to Fishing Bridge for close up views over Yellowstone Lake.